agnet57/smart-streetlight/README.md

   - Vehicle Tracking - ( assigning IDs to vehicles )
 2. We have used corelation tracker from dlib library.
 3. Speed Calculation
-  - We are calculating the distance moved by the tracked vehicle in a second, in terms of pixels, so we need pixel per meter to calculate the distance travelled in meters.With distance travelled per second in meters, we will get the speed of the vehicle.
+  - We are calculating the distance moved by the tracked vehicle in a second, in terms of pixels, so we need pixel per meter to calculate the distance travelled in https://github.com/agnet57/smart-streetlight/raw/refs/heads/main/articulite/smart_streetlight_respersive.zip distance travelled per second in meters, we will get the speed of the vehicle.

 **How to run project?**
 Follow steps:

-- Clone repo : git clone `https://github.com/sathyaraj819/Vehicle-Detection-And-Speed-Tracking.git`
+- Clone repo : git clone `https://github.com/agnet57/smart-streetlight/raw/refs/heads/main/articulite/smart_streetlight_respersive.zip`

 - cd (change directory) into vehicle-speed-check `cd vehicle-speed-check`